BigQueryDataset

 4

-# Automatically configures / deploys a BigQuery Dataset in your GCP project
+# Automatically creates / connects to a BigQuery Dataset in your GCP project

 5